EliHei/SeqLearn/README.md

 ## Sample Example
 After Embedding the protein sequences with embedding methods, we provide some visualization for it.
 TSNE and UMAP have been used for visualizing embedding of 2 protein families to gather some evaluation about the embedding.
-With this evaluation we want to get some intuition about how well protein families are seperated via this embedding and the corresponding function.
+With this evaluation we want to give some intuition about how well protein families are seperated via this embedding and the corresponding function.

 Here is a simple example for calculating the embedding using `Freq2Vec` and visualize it via `TSNE` method.
 First, you have to calculate and save the embedding via `learner` method.